Business administration: Bachelor of Business Administration

-The Bachelor of Business Administration (BBA, B.B.A., BSBA, B.S.B.A., BS, B.S., or B.Sc.) or Bachelor of Commerce (Bcom. or BComm) is a bachelor's degree in commerce and business administration.
+The Bachelor of Business Administration (BBA, B.B.A., BSBA, B.S.B.A., BS, B.S., or B.Sc.), Bachelor of Science in Business, Business Administration, Business Management (BS), or Bachelor of Commerce (Bcom. or BComm) is a bachelor's degree in commerce and business administration.
 The duration of the degree is four years in the United States and three years in Europe.
-The degree is designed to give a broad knowledge of the functional aspects of a company and their interconnection, while also allowing for specialization in a particular area.
-The degree also develops the student's practical, managerial and communication skills, and business decision-making capability to succeed in the competitive world.
+The degree is designed to give a broad knowledge of the functional aspects of a company and its interconnection, while also allowing for specialization in a particular area.
+The degree also develops the student's practical, managerial, and communication skills, and business decision-making capability to succeed in the competitive world.
 Many programs incorporate training and practical experience, in the form of case projects, presentations, internships, industrial visits, and interaction with experts from industry.

 Master of Business Administration

 The Master of Business Administration (MBA or M.B.A.) is a master's degree in business administration with a significant focus on management.
 The MBA degree originated in the United States in the early-20th century, when the nation industrialized and companies sought scientific approaches to management.
 The core courses in an MBA program cover various areas of business such as accounting, finance, marketing, human resources, and operations in a manner most relevant to management analysis and strategy.
 Most programs also include elective courses.